 Articles by Evan Kepner:

 Avenged Sevenfold recently released “Nightmare” (July 27th) and have since topped the Billboard charts.
 In an interview with MTV, bassist Johnny Christ shared his reaction.
 “I got the call from my manager last night.
-Unfortunately, Matt [Sanders, better known as M. Shadows] and Zack [a.k.a.
-Zacky Vengeance] were doing press in L.A., but me and...continue reading »
+Unfortunately, Matt and Zack were doing press in L.A., but me and… »